gpoore/text2qti/README.md

 [Markdown](https://daringfireball.net/projects/markdown/).

 There is also support for a quiz title and description, as well as question titles, point values, and feedback.
-Note that unlike all other text, the quiz and question titles are treated as plain text, not Markdown, due to the QTI format.
+Note that unlike all other text, titles like quiz and question titles are treated as plain text, not Markdown, due to the QTI format.
 Also note that Canvas may ignore the quiz description and question titles.
 Question point values must be positive integers or half-integers.

 ```
 Quiz title: Addition